Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/dinoland/rules/_index.md

 {{% rules-block heading="Variants & Expansions" icon="expansion" %}}

-VARIANT: Change the number of cards in the Asteroid Deck for a longer/shorter game.
+Played the base game and ready for more?
+Or looking to tweak the game to fit your playing group better?
+Check out these variants and expansions!

+{{% rules-block heading="Variants" %}}

+**Variant (simpler):** remove all dominoes that show an Egg, and don't include any Egg Hatch asteroid tiles.
+The entire egg-hatching mechanic is simply excluded from the game.

+**Variant (duration):** to change the duration of the game, change the size of the Asteroid Deck.
+(As expected, bigger deck = longer game.)

-VARIANT: Something about herbivores and carnivores not being allowed in the same Area?
+**Variant (harder):** don't allow Herbivores and Carnivores to be in the same Area!
-* HERBIVORES = Brachiosaurus, Stegosaurus, Triceratops
-* CARNIVORES = Velociraptor

-EXPANSION:
+* All dinosaurs in this game are Herbivores, except the Velociraptor (which brings the Asteroid closer).
+* This also restricts what the Wildcard Dinosaur (from the expansion) can be.
+That is, if you place a wildcard in an area with only Herbivores, then you can only make it be a Herbivore type.
+(And if inside an area with only Carnivores, it can only be a Velociraptor.)

+**Variant (even harder):** don't allow more than 1 type of Dinosaur in the same Area!

+{{% /rules-block %}}

+{{% rules-block heading="Expansion" %}}

-* Adds two more terrain types.
-One of them is the "wildcard" and represents _any terrain_ (or "all of them at the same time").
+This expansion adds two more terrain types: desert and wildcard (which can be _any terrain_, or rather "all of them at the same time").

-* Adds two more dinosaurs.
+It also adds two more dinosaurs.
-  * STEGOSAURUS = look at another player's hand OR replace your entire hand with new dominoes from the deck
+* **Stegosaurus** = look at another player's hand OR replace your entire hand with new dominoes from the deck
-  * WILDCARD = represents any dinosaur type you want
+* **Wildcard** = represents any dinosaur type you want

+{{% /rules-block %}}

 {{% /rules-block %}}